-Quick Answer: Printful shipping time to India runs 12–25 business days door to door for standard service: 2–5 business days of fulfillment, 5–20 business days of carrier transit, plus customs clearance that typically adds 2–7 days on top.
+Quick Answer: Printful shipping time to India runs 12–25 business days door to door for standard service: 2–5 business days of fulfillment (per Printful's Help Center), 5–20 business days of international carrier transit, plus Indian customs clearance that typically adds 2–7 days on top.

 Calendar-day translation: 17–35 days.
 That's the number to quote on the product page and in order confirmations.
 Anyone promising "10 days to India" will spend that month answering tickets.

 India sits in Printful's "Worldwide" shipping zone — the catch-all bucket for countries without dedicated rates.
 First-item cost runs $11.99 for apparel, up to $22.95 for bulky items, plus $1.50–$8.00 per additional unit.
-Indian customs/GST adds another 18–28% of declared value on the buyer side, billed by the carrier on delivery.
+Indian customs and GST add a further layer of cost on the buyer side, billed by the carrier on delivery — see the customs section for the current 2026 rate breakdown.

 The headline India shipping number

 For the bulk of Printful's India-bound catalog — t-shirts, hoodies, mugs, posters, hats — the standard door-to-door window is 12–25 business days.
-That breaks into 2–5 business days of fulfillment, 5–20 business days of international carrier transit, and a customs clearance step on the Indian side that typically lands at 2–7 days.
+That breaks into 2–5 business days of fulfillment (per Printful's Help Center), 5–20 business days of international carrier transit, and a customs clearance step on the Indian side that typically lands at 2–7 days.

 The 5–20 business day transit range is wide on purpose.
 India is not a Printful facility location, and routing depends on which Printful facility prints your order and which carrier handles the international leg.
 A US-printed apparel order to Bangalore goes through a different lane than an EU-printed mug to Delhi.